borismus/smus.com/content/books-current.md

 - Dominant professions over time: this would be an interesting statistic to track.
 One angle could be to investigate the capital investment going into each profession.
 Another could be just raw numbers. [[Most common professions over history]]
 - Japanese finance culture and debt forgiveness: Zeihan mentions some Japan-specific historical precedent having to do with debt forgiveness.
-- Demographic pyramids in general seem really powerful and interesting tools. https://www.visualcapitalist.com/population-pyramids-compared/
+- Demographic pyramids in general seem really powerful and interesting tools. <https://www.visualcapitalist.com/population-pyramids-compared>
 - 3D printing could be a significant enabling technology if Zeihan's dire predictions come to pass and globalized world trade propped up by the American Order vanishes.
+- In a zero-sum world, people will be more likely to look for scapegoats even in America and we all know what that means...